Begin Android App Development in 2025: Learn Kotlin, Build Apps, Fix Errors, and Grow

 How to Install Android Studio

-Go to the Android Studio platform:
+Go to the Android Studio platform and choose your OS version:

 Windows, macOS, or Linux.

-Click “Download Android Studio.
+Click “Download Android Studio.”

 Launch the installer after downloading the file.